 ☐ Pension Scheme Investments.
 12 years ending from the last benefit paid for under the policy.

-☐ Personnel File.
+☐ Employee Personnel Files.
 Any non-medical document related to the hiring, onboarding and employee-employer relationship throughout the employee lifecycle.
 6 years after the individual has left the organisation.

 ☐ Termination of Employment.
 Redundancy details including the calculation of funds.
 ICO suggests these be kept for 100 years.
 At minimum, these should be kept for at least 6 years from the date of termination.